Discover the bestselling BillyOh Fraya Log Cabin

 Tongue and groove cladding

 Tongue and groove cladding, or T&G, is a special wooden board used in building wooden structures.
 These panels slot together like a puzzle, creating a protective outer layer for the shed.
-This design improves insulation, weather resistance, and appearance.
+Such designs help improve insulation, weather resistance, and appearance.

-T&G construction also prevents water from seeping into the wood or structure’s interior.
-This water-resistant feature helps minimise the risk of rot, further enhancing the wooden shed’s durability.
-On top of that, tongue and groove sheds have a classic, clean look—perfect for those after a contemporary design.
+T&G construction also prevents water from seeping into the wood or the structure’s interior.
+This water-resistant feature helps minimise the risk of rot.
+On top of that, it gives off a classic, clean look, which is perfect if you’re after a contemporary design.

 Ventilation

 Sheds designed with ventilation and drainage in mind help tackle moisture-related issues.
 Proper airflow prevents condensation and reduces the risk of rot and mould growth.
-Such concerns are common in timber due to its hygroscopic properties.
+Concerns like these are common in timber due to its hygroscopic properties.

-That’s why manufacturers include built-in vents or louvre-style panels to enhance air circulation inside the shed.
+That’s why manufacturers include built-in vents or louvre-style panels for better circulation.
 Some sheds also come with windows, either as standard or as an optional extra.

 Roofing and drainage

 The roof plays an important role, too.
-Roofs with an overhang help protect the walls from rainwater runoff, while a pitched design can reduce the risk of leaks and dampness.
+Roofs with an overhang help protect the walls from rainwater runoff.
+In contrast, a pitched design can reduce the risk of leaks and dampness.

 Regular Maintenance